 Did you know that for the last two years Teen Feed has been independent of city, county, state and federal funding?
-We depend on you, our community.
+We depend on you, our community funders and volunteers.
 Our promise is to be efficient ($$) and nimble, filling the cracks of our broken system, and listen nightly to the unique needs of young people.
-We navigate deftly on their behalf towards their goals of health and stability makes our work on the streets THE MOST LOW BARRIER CONNECTOR between already-established vital nonprofit, government, faith-based and business services.
-You travel with us in 2020.
+We navigate deftly on their behalf towards their goals of health and stability makes our work on the streets THE MOST LOW BARRIER CONNECTOR between already-established vital nonprofit, government, faith-based and business services and You travel with us in 2020.
 DONATE HERE with our secure page from Click and Pledge: https://co.clickandpledge.com/sp/d1/default.aspx?wid=91946

 Our donors know we leverage with donated basic needs and local partnerships to feed, house and employ our kids as they build skills and esteem.
 We create an overwhelming network of support, because we know relationships are THE WAY that homelessness is trounced.
 We are boldly getting it right Seattle.